xieh97/contrastive-negative-sampling/README.md

-# Negative Sampling for Contrastive Audio-Text Retrieval (Accepted at ICASSP 2023)
+# Negative Sampling for Contrastive Audio-Text Retrieval (ICASSP 2023)

 This repository provides source code for [our paper](https://arxiv.org/abs/2211.04070):